zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**

-  The server finds pugins by reading JSON files within the "plugins" folder of its workspace directory.
+  The server finds plugins by reading JSON files within the "plugins" folder of its workspace directory.
 When it checked the JSON of this particular plugin, it stated the plugin was located in a folder which the server determined did not contain the pluginDefinition.json file that every plugin requires.
 Due to this missing file, the loading of this plugin was skipped.

   **Action:**